simonmeusel/StatusBarRun/README.md

 ## Configuration

 This program will create a config file located at `~/.status-bar-run.json`.
-You can edit this file with your default editor (StatusBarRun -> Edit Config)
+You can edit this file with your default editor (StatusBarRun -> Edit Config).

 You can register different command there.
 The key in the json object is the name which appears in the status bar item.
 The value must be a json object too.
 It must have the attributes `launchPath` (string) and `arguments` (array of strings).
 The `launchPath` is the path to the program to start with the given `arguments`.

+Moreover you can use a `label` option (which also contains `launchPath` and `arguments`).
+The output of this process will override the label, as seen in the second example (`week`).

 Additionally it's possible to nest your commands as seen in the second example.